harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     //configuration.CreateMap<Person, GetPersonForEditOutput>();
     //configuration.CreateMap<Phone, PhoneInPersonListDto>();

-After defining interface, we can implement it as shown below: (in **.Application** project)
+After defining the interface, we can implement it as shown below: (in **.Application** project)

     public class PersonAppService : PhoneBookDemoAppServiceBase, IPersonAppService